Lord Stevens Independent Commission on Policing

 2. 41 Police and Crime Commissioners replaced Police Authorities on 22.11.12 following elections in every police force area outside London in England and Wales on November 15th 2012.

 3. The APCC is a company limited by guarantee.
-The APCC services will be overseen and directed by the Chairman, Directors and Reference Group.
+The APCC services are overseen and directed by the Chairman and Board of Directors

 Chairman of the APCC and Directors: Tony Lloyd PCC

 Sir Graham Bright PCC

 4. For the definitive list of PCCs and more information about the Board of the Association of PCCs please visit www.apccs.police.uk

 5. The Association of Police and Crime Commissioners (APCC) offers the following services to PCCs:

 - Information on national policing policy issues and legislation.

 - Consults PCCs to enable them to develop policy positions and to influence change.